garrandall/popular-music-data/tracks/differences-ginuwine.md

 I really don't know just where I'd be at

-My whole life has changed (My whole life has changed) Since you came in, I knew back then (Ooh...oh...)
+My whole life has changed (My whole life has changed) Since you came in, I knew back then (Oh...oh...)
 You were that special one (You were that)
 I'm so in love, so deep in love

 You make my life complete (You make, make my love complete)
 You are so sweet (Oh, oh), no one competes
-Glad you came into my life (Ooh...)
+Glad you came into my life (Oh...)
 You blind me with your love, with you I have no sight

 I analyzed myself, I was buck wild